Radu-H/PhotoMaster/README.md

 Project started as an application for an International Conference on Applied Computer Science held in Sibiu, Romania.
 Team members: Radu Handoelscu
               Alexandru Motoc

+Feature branch:
+ - feature-reorganize-project: starting to rewrite the project, improve modularization